 Diagnostic imaging had witnessed major technological advances over the last few decades, particularly in its cross-sectional and interventional aspects.
 Medical practice had also witnessed a parallel major transition in decision-making, from individual expert consultant decisions to multi-disciplinary team care provision.
-Radiology plays a major role in multi-disciplinary care, and many specialists depend on imaging for clinical decision beyond the traditional dependence on reading the text of a radiologist report to better ability to analyse diagnostic images in an era of broadly available digital images accessible through workstations in clinics, operating theatres and wards.
+Radiology plays a major role in multi-disciplinary care, and many specialists depend on imaging for clinical decision beyond the traditional dependence on reading the text of a radiologist report.